Perfect Pan-Seared Salmon: The Ultimate Stovetop Cooking Guide

 This might sound counterintuitive, but I find that a slightly overcooked salmon is better than an undercooked one.
 A little bit of dryness is preferable to the risk of food poisoning.
 However, you want to find the sweet spot: cooked through but still juicy.
 Remember, salmon is best cooked medium or medium-well, to ensure it's safe to eat.

-(Part 7) Salmon Mistakes to Avoid
+(Part 7) salmon mistakes to Avoid

 We all make mistakes in the kitchen, but some are more common than others.
 Here are a few salmon sins to avoid: